Antik21/AirdropSellBot/README.md

 - **Order Management**: Retry or cancel limit orders if they don’t execute within 3 seconds.
 - **OKX Auto-Transfer**: Automatically transfer funds from Funding to Trading account on OKX for seamless trading.

+### Extra
+**Metamask transfer script**: Await selected asset on your wallet and immediately transfer it to prefield wallet address

 ---

 ## 🏦 Supported Exchanges